What is Hidden Door?

 We have been working with some fantastic suppliers to stock our bars with some of the finest tipples in town, at reasonable prices.
 Please be respectful and support Hidden Door by not bringing your own alcohol to the festival.

 Well, thank you for asking!
-You can support us and all the creative folk involved by purchasing tickets and some of the wonderful festival merchandise that will be on sale.
-We will also have a donations box and will be holding an art auction, featuring work from many of the artists involved, in July.
-More information about the auction will be released during the festival and on our website.
+You can support us and all the creative folk involved right now by purchasing tickets for 2018.
+We will be holding a fundraising art auction, featuring work from many of the artists involved, in 2018.
+You can also donate here.

 Does Hidden Door pay its artists?